DanweDE/js-OpaqueElementFinder/README.md

 ### Cases not (yet) Covered
 * Combinations of `opacity`, `rgba()` and partially transparent images where the actual opacity level had to be calculated.
 Instead all of these have to be considered transparent for the element to be considered transparent.
-* Element's
 * Canvas elements.
 * Transparent elements with non-transparent borders.
 Borders will be considered transparent if the element is considered transparent.
 * Padding on img-elements confuses calculation. (**urgent**)
-* Transparent elements containing text.
-The text might not be transparent but the whole element is considered transparent anyhow.
+* Transparent elements containing opaque text.
+Currently the whole element is considered transparent, ignoring the text color.
+    * This might be the trickiest case and not worth the trouble if reliably possible at all.
-* More css3 transformation types.
+* css3 transformation types other than scale applied on images.
 * ...

 ## Development